Karam-Abbas/Envision/README.md

-# Envision: Collaborative Script Generation App
+# Envision: Script Generation App

-Envision is a Next.js-based app for collaboratively creating and editing scripts broken down into scenes.
-Users can select characters, generate scripts from prompts, edit scenes individually or all at once, and accept finalized scripts.
+Envision is a Next.js-based app for creating and editing scripts broken down into scenes.
+User can select characters, generate scripts from prompts, edit scenes individually or all at once, and accept finalized scripts.

 ## Getting Started